 - chronic vomiting

 - a dry mouth or a dehydrated appearance

 - elevated fever (over 100.4 if the baby is under 3 months old or over 101 degrees Fahrenheit if he's over 3 months)

 The treatment of diarrhea depends on the baby's condition.
 If the baby has an infection, the condition requires medication.

 In the case of food allergies, you should control what you eat and eliminate the potential allergens from your diet.
 You may also have your baby tested to detect the culprit allergen.

 If the baby is vomiting, the doctor may recommend a pediatric electrolyte solution to keep him hydrated.
 If the baby refuses to eat, this is a cause for concern only if he doesn’t eat for over 2 days.
-Typically, his appetite should return to normal within a day or 2.
+Typically, his appetite should return to normal within a day or two.

-Keep your baby dry, change him as many times as needed and use diaper cream to prevent rashes.
+Keep your baby dry, change him as many times as needed, and use diaper cream to prevent rashes.